supertokens/supertokens-mysql-plugin/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Issue this PR against the latest non released version branch.
    - To know which one it is, run find the latest released tag (`git tag`) in the format `vX.Y.Z`, and then find the latest branch (`git branch --all`) whose `X.Y` is greater than the latest released tag.
    - If no such branch exists, then create one from the latest released branch.
+- [ ] When adding new recipes, ensure that its performance is being measured in the `OneMillionUsersTest`
 ## Remaining TODOs for this PR
 - [ ] Item1
 - [ ] Item2